hta218/claude-code-notifier/README.md

 # Claude Code Notification

-🔔 Get desktop notifications when Claude Code needs permission or finishes stuff
+📢 Send system notifications when Claude Code requests permissions or completes tasks

 A cross-platform notification script that integrates with Claude Code to show system notifications for various events like session completions and permission requests.